AceroM/khiphop-stack/README.md

 - [Tiny Invariant](https://www.npmjs.com/package/tiny-invariant) Handy tool for validating the existence of variables
 - [Remix Flat Route](https://github.com/kiliman/remix-flat-routes) Flat file directory structure

+Don't like what's in this stack?
+Feel free to [create an issue](https://github.com/AceroM/khiphop-stack/issues/new/choose), [fork](https://github.com/AceroM/khiphop-stack/fork) this repo, or clone and make it your own!

 ### Why?

 - Netlify has a lot of great features for CICD, DX and you also can opt in for usage on the [Edge](https://www.netlify.com/products/edge/)
-- Supabase/Prisma is great, but I think edge db does a slightly better job with [migrations](https://www.edgedb.com/showcase/migrations), and has overall been a smooth developer experience.
-Since the release of [EdgeDB 2.0](https://www.edgedb.com/blog/edgedb-2-0), it has been easier to visualize the db layer / create queries using the `edgedb ui` command
+- Supabase/Prisma is great, but I think edge db does a slightly better job with [migrations](https://www.edgedb.com/showcase/migrations), and overall has a smoother developer experience.
+Since the release of [EdgeDB 2.0](https://www.edgedb.com/blog/edgedb-2-0), it has been easier to visualize the db layer and create queries using the `edgedb ui` command
 - I want to share my personal codebase preferences :)

 This repo is still in active development!
 To get an idea of what I'm working on, feel free to look at my [TODO](./TODO.md)